Engagement

 Frequently asked questions

 Three mechanics matter most for distributed teams specifically: breakout group work of 4-8 people, which forces temporary interdependence between colleagues who don't usually collaborate; coordination puzzles, which require real-time negotiation about who is good at what; and a shared leaderboard that gives the whole company a reason to compare notes across pods.
 These mechanics generate the weak-tie social connections that distributed teams don't accumulate through normal async workflows.
-Events without genuine breakout coordination — where everyone answers the same questions individually — miss this entirely and leave distributed teams exactly where they started.
+Events without genuine breakout coordination, where everyone answers the same questions individually, miss this entirely and leave distributed teams exactly where they started.

 How many people can join a distributed team building event?

 Both HeySparko formats scale to 10,000 players.
 Big Game uses breakout teams of 5-8 with a shared Game Host and live leaderboard; groups above a few hundred split into competing squads on a unified leaderboard.
 Marathon supports any player count asynchronously, with the leaderboard mechanic creating competition across time zones without requiring anyone to be online simultaneously.
 In our experience, the practical range for most distributed-first teams is 50-1,000 players per event, though we've run Marathon events for global enterprises above 5,000 players.
-Below 50 people, Big Game typically provides stronger social density — the breakout groups feel meaningfully competitive when there are enough of them.
+Below 50 people, Big Game typically provides stronger social density, since the breakout groups feel meaningfully competitive when there are enough of them.

 Can a virtual game event replace a full team offsite for a distributed company?

-Not fully — an offsite covers things a game event doesn't, including extended real-time collaboration, leadership visibility, and informal relationship time that spans multiple days in person.
+Not fully.
+An offsite covers things a game event doesn't, including extended real-time collaboration, leadership visibility, and informal relationship time that spans multiple days in person.
 What a virtual game event does well is substitute for the shared-experience function of an offsite: it creates the common reference point and the relationship surface that in-person time normally generates.
 We typically see distributed-first teams use quarterly game events as the steady-state between annual or biannual offsites rather than as replacements for them.
-That cadence — offsite once or twice a year, structured game event every quarter — produces better sustained engagement than an annual all-hands with nothing in between.
+That cadence (offsite once or twice a year, structured game event every quarter) produces better sustained engagement than an annual all-hands with nothing in between.

 What do the post-event analytics tell HR leaders about their distributed team?

 Marathon format produces analytics broken down by team, by manager, and by event day: participation rate per pod, coordination signals, NPS pulse, and leaderboard trajectory across the event days.
 For distributed teams where managers don't directly observe their reports' day-to-day dynamics, this data surfaces team health patterns that don't appear anywhere else in the HR stack.
 A manager whose team consistently engages late in the Marathon window might have a time zone configuration issue that nobody has named.
-A team with high participation but low coordination signals might be playing individually rather than as a unit — a dynamics flag that's worth a conversation.
+A team with high participation but low coordination signals might be playing individually rather than as a unit, a dynamics flag that's worth a conversation.
 The analytics don't replace judgment, but they make distributed team dynamics visible in a way that standard engagement survey data doesn't.

 How do we choose games that work across the different cultures in our distributed team?

-Narrative adventure and mystery games built on logic, observation, and coordination mechanics don't require shared cultural reference points — which is why they hold up across internationally distributed teams where trivia-format events often don't.
+Narrative adventure and mystery games built on logic, observation, and coordination mechanics don't require shared cultural reference points, which is why they hold up across internationally distributed teams where trivia-format events often don't.
 The puzzle mechanics in Last Temple Mystery or Wintervald Hotel Mystery are culturally neutral even when the setting is stylized, because the challenges are deduction-based rather than knowledge-based.
 For December events specifically, Stolen Hours avoids centering any single holiday tradition, making it a reliable year-end choice for teams distributed across 10+ countries with different seasonal expectations.

 How often should a distributed-first team run virtual team building events?

 Quarterly is the cadence that produces compounding engagement in our data.
-Annual or biannual events create shared experiences but not a program — the social capital built in one event partially decays before the next one lands.
+Annual or biannual events create shared experiences but not a program.
+The social capital built in one event partially decays before the next one lands.
 Quarterly means four shared reference points per year, each building on the last.
 By the third or fourth event in a cycle, we see something specific: team members start strategizing about pod formation before the event launches, which means the game has become part of the team's culture rather than a vendor product the People Ops lead has to resell every time.
 That's the outcome worth targeting.
 Pricing and configuration options for recurring programs are at /en/pricing.

 Talk to us about your event